com-480-data-visualization/datavis-project-2022-visualizationclowns/README.md

 See [this notebook](exploration/data_exploration.ipynb).
 Information about both the collected tweets and the asset price data are presented using plotly graphs.

-To get interactive graphs run the notebook locally or online using for example [nbviewer](https://nbviewer.org/), [Binder](https://mybinder.org/) or [Colab](https://colab.research.google.com/) and comment out the following code).
+To get interactive graphs run the notebook locally or online using for example [nbviewer](https://nbviewer.org/), [Binder](https://mybinder.org/) or [Colab](https://colab.research.google.com/) and comment out the following code in the first cell.
 ```python
 pio.renderers.default = "png"
 ```

 ### Related work